HackGT/live-site-old/_blocks/rpi.md

 2. Plug in the Raspberry Pi 3.
 Wait one minute, then connect to the network with the name you found on the Pi's box.
 The network's password is `hackgtrpi`.
 3. If you receive a prompt asking if you want your device to be discoverable on the network, choose **Yes**.
 4. Wait 5 minutes before continuing.
-5. Open bash.
-On Windows, you can use `putty` or Bash on Ubuntu on Windows.
+5. Open a Bash shell.
+On Windows, you can use [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [Bash on Ubuntu on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-6. Run `ssh pi@192.168.42.1`.
-The password is `raspberry`.
+6. If you're using Bash, run `ssh pi@192.168.42.1`.
+For Putty, the `Host Name` is `pi@192.168.42.1`.
+The password for the `pi` user on the Raspberry Pi is `raspberry`.
 7. Happy Hacking!